epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 If you installed docker using the above instructions then docker compose is already installed.
 If you installed podman then you will need to install docker compose separately.
 We prefer to use docker-compose instead of podman-compose because it is more widely used and avoids behaviour differences between the two tools.
 If you are at DLS you just need to run 'module load docker-compose' to get access to docker compose with podman as the back end.

-Other users of podman please see these instructions [rootless podman with docker-compose](https://connect.redhat.com/hydra/prm/v1/business/companies/0ed5e6899bce415b89d82cb334da214a/linked-resources/aa9ae6ada5f04000a66472cc0fc18160/content/public/view).
+Other users of podman please see these instructions [rootless podman with docker-compose](https://www.redhat.com/sysadmin/podman-docker-compose).
+You need only read the section titled "Start the Podman system service" (the rest of the page validates the setup).

 ### Important Notes Regarding docker and podman